Tenured or Tenure-Track Faculty in Mineral Processing and Extractive Metallurgy

 ||Applicants will be asked to complete an online application (personal information, demographic information, references, veterans status) and upload a resume and cover letter (required).
 References will not be contacted until later in the selection process and you will be informed before that contact is made.

-Review of applications will begin on November 1st, 2021 and will continue until the position is filled.
+Review of applications will be ongoing until the position is filled.
 The application must include:

 - A letter of interest that indicates your areas of expertise and career objectives;